Cubs vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have won 35 of the 60 games they were the moneyline favorite this season (58.3%).

-- When it has played as moneyline favorites with odds of -130 or shorter, Chicago has a 25-14 record (winning 64.1% of its games).

-- Based on this matchup's moneyline, the Cubs have an implied win probability of 56.5%.
+- The Cubs have an implied moneyline win probability of 54.5% in this game.

-- Chicago has combined with opponents to hit the over on the total 64 times this season for a 64-55-4 record against the over/under.
+- Chicago has played in 124 games with over/under set, and have combined with opponents to go over the total 65 times (65-55-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!